Climate and population health concerns raised at FIU in DC (includes video story)

 “What we’re going to be doing in terms of expanding the opportunities for health care and improving the opportunities for health care in our community will be tremendous.”

-Sophia Bolivar is a senior at FIU majoring in digital journalism and focusing her studies on criminal justice.
-Sharing a love for both writing and photography has led her to pursue a career in journalism.
+Sophia Bolivar is a senior at FIU, majoring in digital journalism with a focus on environmental issues and criminal justice.
+Her passion for writing and photography has driven her to pursue a career in journalism.